wtnwin111/interview/src/com/interview/flag/README.md

+#Interview Question
+The interview question are gathered from geeksforgeeks, careercup and some bbs.

 #A

 1. [Array] Given an array of 0s and 1s, find the position of 0 to be replaced with 1 to get longest